In this Article:

 It only takes one thoughtless click to sink your small business, and it is more cost-effective to train workers about operations security, safeguarding passwords and recognizing malicious emails than to risk a security incident.

 French film production company and cinema chain Pathé fell victim to a costly phishing scam in 2017.
 Pathé lost $21 million after the two-person senior management team for its Amsterdam-based subsidiary fell victim to a BEC attack.
 Hackers spoofed the email of Pathé CEO Marc Lacan and sent a message to senior management asking for money to be wired to an account in Dubai.
-It took three weeks after the initial attack for Pathé to spot the fraud, and the finance director and managing director were suspended and ultimately fired.
+It took three weeks after the initial attack for Pathé to spot the fraud.
+However, the finance director and managing director were both suspended and ultimately fired.

 What are some of the most common social engineering scams?